RemeLards/rosbot3_gazebo/README.md

-# rosbot3_gazebo
+# roselito_gazebo

-Utilities for simulating the RosBot3 robot.
+Utilities for simulating the ROSelito robot.